Posted By Visit Mesa Team

 Mesa, Arizona is garnering lots of national attention as the culinary gateway in the Southwest with a flourishing collection of charming, neighborhood farms and food-centric outposts providing a year-round bounty of seasonal goods for visitors to enjoy.
 These linked experiences create the Fresh Foodie Trail®and carve out the ultimate foodie road trip for those travelers with a penchant for good eats.
 This guided path will find them dining on homemade ice cream, peaches, heritage grains, olives, and so much more.

 The trail stops share more than just great food, it’s also a chance for the gourmands-in-training to dive a little deeper and discover why dining local matters and they should get to know their farmer.
-In Mesa, The Orange Patch introduces visitors to all sorts of Arizona grown citrus and offers tours of their production area that shares the rich history the state shares with this tasty fruit.

 Just around the corner, guests can learn all about what makes Arizona BBQ different from the rest at Jalapeno Bucks.
 This roadside restaurant fashioned out of a container-ship is nestled in the middle of one of Arizona’s oldest orange groves dating back to 1915.